Edinburgh building news 2025, Lothian architecture images, Scottish architects, Modern Scotland property design

 photo courtesy EWH

-Edinburgh World Heritage recently announced Megan Veronesi’s appointment as Interim Director.
-Megan steps into the role previously held by Christina Sinclair, who leaves the organisation after four years as Director:
+Edinburgh World Heritage announce Megan Veronesi’s appointment as Interim Director.
+She steps into the role previously held by Christina Sinclair:

 Edinburgh World Heritage Interim Director News